 How do I book a field trip to the Idaho State Museum?

-After you complete the form, a Museum staff member will be in touch with you to confirm details, and a confirmation email will be sent to you.
+After you complete the form, a Museum staff member will be in touch within 5 business days to confirm details, and a confirmation email will be sent to you.
 Your booking is not confirmed until you have received a confirmation email.

 If you have any questions, please contact shseducation@ishs.idaho.gov or our education staff at 208-780-5195.